yiisoft/validator/docs/guide/conditional-validation.md

 - `$value` is a validated value;
 - `$context` is a validation context;
-- `true` as a return value means that the rule must be applied and a `false` means it must be skipped.
+- `true` as a returned value means that the rule must be applied and a `false` means it must be skipped.

 In this example the state is only required when the country is `Brazil`. `$context->getDataSet()->getAttributeValue()`